 From 2011 to 2013, he wrote “The Savvy Scientist” column for the online magazine SmartPlanet.
 He is an editor at large for the magazine sites Txchnologist and Ecomagination (sponsored by GE).

 Prior to his work on Hacking The Planet and The Truth About…, Rennie’s numerous television and radio appearances include PBS’s Newshour with Jim Lehrer, ABC World News, The CBS Early Show, the History Channel specials How the Earth Made Man and Clash of the Cavemen, Discovery’s Apocalypse How, NPR’s Science Friday, Minnesota Public Radio’s Marketplace and many other programs.
-As a frequent public speaker, Rennie has appeared before audiences as diverse as those at the World Business Forum, the Massachusetts Institute of Technology, the Wharton School of Business, the University of Tennessee School of Journalism and Middlebury College; he has also been featured twice at the World Life Sciences Forum in Lyon, France, and at a variety of other conferences.
+As a frequent public speaker, Rennie has appeared before audiences as diverse as those at the World Innovation Forum, the Massachusetts Institute of Technology, the Wharton School of Business, the University of Tennessee School of Journalism and Middlebury College; he has also been featured twice at the World Life Sciences Forum in Lyon, France, and at a variety of other conferences.

 Since 2009, he has been an adjunct instructor in the graduate Science, Health and Environmental Reporting Program at the Arthur L. Carter Journalism Institute of New York University.
 He is also a member of the faculty of the Banff Science Communication program at the Banff Arts Centre in Alberta, Canada.